Satisfactory Academic Progress

 Financial Aid Warning: If a student falls below any of the SAP standards at the end of the semester, they are automatically placed on warning for the next semester they attend.
 Students may remain eligible for financial aid during the warning semester.

-Financial Aid Suspension/Cancellation: Students who falls below any of the SAP standards at the end of a warning semester, or at the end of any future semester, the student is placed on financial aid suspension and not eligible for financial aid unless a student completes the appeal process and is approved to be placed on probation.
+Financial Aid Suspension/Cancellation: Students who falls below any of the SAP standards at the end of a warning semester, or at the end of any future semester, the student is placed on financial aid suspension and not eligible for financial aid unless a student completes the appeal process and is approved to be placed on an academic plan.

 A student is not automatically eligible for financial aid upon re-enrolling in a program.
 A student must take-action to earn a satisfactory SAP status before eligibility for financial aid can be regained.